dasc-lab/hri_xavier_script/README.md

   * `docker compose up -d`
   * `ros2 launch ground_station gs.launch.py` (tab complete)
   * If an error occurs, open up a new window in the terminal and type in command  `xhost +` and try the prior steps
+## Camera Calibration
+It is recommended that you calibrate the camera for better coordinate transformation results.
+We will be utilizing apriltags and `cv2.solvePnP()` to calibrate the camera extrinsic matrix.
+We printed out 6 apriltags of the same family and laid them on known coordinates of the ground.
+Using the apriltag library provided by python, we can obtain the pixel coordinates of the apriltag points and find the correspondence. `cv2.solvePnP()` would output the extrinsic matrix
 ## Socket Communication
 In python script `xavier_node_multithreading_dashed.py`, change the variable **self.HOST**to the IP address of your Xaiver.